observermedia/django-wordpress-rest/docs/index.md

 ## Webhook

-If you'd like to use the webhook to sync a post immediately after it's updated, integrate the `urls` into your project, like so:
+If you'd like to use the webhook to sync a post immediately after it's updated, include the `urls` into your project's `urls.py`, like so:

-    urls.py

     from django.conf.urls import include